-This Health and Safety Standard is set out to identify specific expectations by Veren Inc. to emphasize key elements of a Health & Safety Management System for all work being performed by contractors, sub-contractors, suppliers and vendors working on or accessing a Veren Inc. work site.
+This Health & Safety Standard is set out to identify specific expectations by Veren to emphasize key elements of a Health & Safety Management System for all work being performed by contractors, sub-contractors, suppliers, and vendors working on or accessing a Veren worksite.

-The intent of this standard is to ensure contractors, subcontractors, suppliers and vendors are providing a consistent, safe work environment at all Veren Inc. work sites or projects.
-This standard provides a guideline for the timely implementation of a Safety Intervention Plan by Veren Inc. if defined safety behaviors, initiatives or performance targets are not being met by the contractor, sub-contractors, suppliers and vendors.
+The intent of this standard is to ensure contractors, subcontractors, suppliers, and vendors are providing a consistent, safe work environment at all Veren worksites or projects.
+This standard provides a guideline for the timely implementation of a Safety Intervention Plan by Veren if defined safety behaviors, initiatives, or performance targets are not being met by the contractor, sub-contractors, suppliers, and vendors.

-The contractors' performance pertaining to health & safety management of the services provided must comply with or exceed the requirements of all applicable laws and regulations, Veren Inc. Health & Safety requirements, and Industry best practices.
+The contractors' performance pertaining to health and safety management of the services provided must comply with or exceed the requirements of all applicable laws and regulations, Veren Health & Safety requirements, and Industry best practices.

-The requirements are not intended to be all-inclusive or a definitive set of rules to meet all situations; however, they are to be understood as the minimum acceptable levels of performance regarding those aspects that all contract personnel must adhere to.
-Where there is conflict between regulations, codes, standards, best practices, contractor's safety management system requirements, the most stringent shall apply.
+The requirements are not intended to be all-inclusive or a definitive set of rules to meet all situations; they are to be understood as the minimum acceptable levels of performance regarding those aspects that all contract personnel must adhere to.
+Where there is conflict between regulations, codes, standards, best practices, and the contractor's safety management system requirements, the most stringent shall apply.

-These requirements form part of the performance expectations to work on a Veren Inc. site and as such are to be effectively integrated into the Contractor or Sub-Contractor Health and Safety Management System.
+These requirements form part of the performance expectations to work on a Veren site and as such are to be effectively integrated into the Contractor or subcontractor Health and Safety Management System.